 Change the twelfth paragraph as follows:

 In an RSN, on successful completion of the FT Confirm/Acknowledgment frame exchange, the PTKSA has been established and proven live.
-The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key frames (e.g., GTK, IGTK, BIGTK, and WIGTK updates) shall use the key replay counter to detect and discard replays.
+The key replay counter shall be initialized to 0, and the subsequent EAPOL-Key frames (e.g., GTK, IGTK, BIGTK, WIGTK, and CIGTK updates) shall use the key replay counter to detect and discard replays.
 The PTKSA shall be deleted by the target FTR if it does not receive a Reassociation Request frame from the FTO within the reassociation deadline timeout value.
 Resource request procedures are specified in 13.11 (Resource request procedures).

 FT reassociation